workloads/pathfinder-openapi-specs/mobility-platform/README.md

 ## Notes

-A detailed description of the schema of a _Movement Plan_ can be found in the root-level directory [movement-plan](../movement-plan/README.md).
+A detailed description of the _Movement Plan_ schema can be found in the root-level directory [movement-plan](../movement-plan/README.md).